bruhCarrotz/bruhCarrotz.github.io/README.md

 ## Overview
-Hello and welcome to my webpage!
+Welcome to my webpage!

 I'm a senior computer science student with a strong interest in data science.
 My skills in computer science and data analysis drive my enthusiasm for tackling real-world data challenges.
-Active involvement in student organizations has refined my leadership and teamwork abilities.
-Reading and music fuel my creativity and attention to detail, fostering a tenacious problem-solving mindset.
+Active involvement in student organizations has honed my leadership and teamwork abilities.
+Reading and music fuel my creativity, attention to detail, and tenacious problem-solving mindset.
 I'm dedicated to using my technical expertise and diverse interests to innovate and make a meaningful impact in data science.

 Website Completion ETA: September